The Latest: House gives final approval to Trump’s big tax bill and sends it to him to sign

 The speech took on the air of a Sunday church service air as it extended into its eighth hour and he began citing passages from the Bible.

-“Take your time,” “Take your sweet time,” colleagues replied as he spoke.
+“Take your time," colleagues replied as he spoke.
+“Take your sweet time.”

 “Shame on this institution if this bill passes,” he said.